RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Introduction

+RePOSE has several practical advantages over recent CNN-based regression methods: 1) RePOSE can be exceptionally fast. --- In the case of 1 iteration, RePOSE runs at 181 FPS for 5 objects and 244 FPS for 1 object, 2) RePOSE is data efficient. --- Since RePOSE considers projective geometry explicitly, there is no need to learn the mapping of the deep feature into an object’s pose from training data.
+In our experiments, we show that RePOSE achieves better or comparable performance with much fewer number of training images than prior methods, and 3) RePOSE does not request RGB textures of a 3D model. --- It has been known that RGB texture scanning has troubles with metalic, dark-colored, or transparent objects even with the latest 3D scanner~\cite{EinScanPro}.
+We believe that the requirement of RGB textures of recent CNN-based regression methods~\cite{li2018deepim,labbe2020} makes the implementation in the real world more challenging.

 We evaluate RePOSE on three popular 6D object estimation datasets - LineMOD \cite{linemod}, the challenging Occlusion LineMOD \cite{10.1007/978-3-319-10605-2_35}, and YCB-Video \cite{xiang2018posecnn}.
-RePOSE sets a new state of the art on the Occlusion LineMOD (51.6\%) \cite{10.1007/978-3-319-10605-2_35} dataset and achieves comparable performance on the other datasets with a much faster runtime ($71$FPS).
-Additionally, we perform ablations to validate the effectiveness of our proposed deep texture rendering and refinement network over prior work.
+RePOSE sets a new state of the art on the Occlusion LineMOD (51.6\%) \cite{10.1007/978-3-319-10605-2_35} dataset and achieves comparable performance on the other datasets with much faster speed ($80$ to $92$ FPS with 5 iterations).
+Additionally, we perform ablations to validate the effectiveness of our proposed methods.